-The VIP Snapshot clinical audit's primary purpose is to provide measurement data of DHB VIP Intimate Partner Violence (IPV) and Child Abuse and Neglect (CAN) assessment and intervention delivery in selected services.
+The VIP Snapshot clinical audit's primary purpose is to provide measurement data of VIP Intimate Partner Violence (IPV) and Child Abuse and Neglect (CAN) assessment and intervention delivery in selected health services.
 The audits are nationally standardised to measure service delivery and inform improvements in the services to vulnerable children and women, whānau and families.
 Aside from accountability, the Snapshot findings provide an opportunity to learn about your system and identify areas for improvements.

 You can use the secure VIP Snapshot system for either 'official' or 'ad hoc' audits.
-Official audits are directed by the Ministry of Health and follow a standardised process that is outlined in this document.
-You can also use the system to enter DHB VIP data for ad hoc audits at any time during the year.
-These may have variable sample sizes, time periods and sampling methods (such as a certain number of consecutive cases).
-Ad hoc audits are useful for measuring whether change actions result in service improvement.
+Official audits are directed by Te Whatu Ora and follow a standardised process that is outlined in this document.
+You can also use the system to enter VIP data for ad hoc audits at any time during the year.
+Ad hoc audits may have variable sample sizes, time periods and sampling methods (such as a certain number of consecutive cases).
+Ad hoc audits are useful for measuring whether change actions result in service improvement, particularly as part of a improvement plan-do-study-act cycle.

 All collected VIP clinical audit data is de-identified.
-The VIP evaluation project is approved by the Health and Disability Ethics Committee (AKY/03/09/218/AM12).
+The VIP evaluation project is approved by the Health and Disability Ethics Committee (AKY/03/09/218/AM12 with latest approval 08 March 2024).

-1.1.
 What data are required?